Monitor PPI Guide: Pixel Density Explained + PPI Calculator & Chart

 | 49 inch (super-ultrawide) | 5120 × 1440 | ~109 PPI | Sweet spot ✓ |

-Viewing Distance and Recommended PPI
+Viewing distance and recommended PPI

-The "good PPI" threshold shifts depending on how far you sit from the screen.
-At arm's length, 110 PPI is ideal.
-From across the room, even 40 PPI looks fine.
-Use this chart to match your setup:
+The “good PPI” threshold shifts depending on how far you sit from the screen.
+At arm’s length, 110 PPI is ideal, while from across the room, even 40 PPI looks fine.

 | Viewing Distance | Minimum Recommended PPI | Common Use Case |